+Syntax Hexadecimal OxFE Ox/E [mode]

-Syntax Hexadecimal Decimal 0xFE 0x7E [mo 254 126 [mode] -
+Decimal 254 126 [mode]

 ASCII 254 "~" [mode]

 Parameters Parameter Length Description

 mode 1 Auto Repeat Mode (0: Resend Key

-, 1: Key Up/Down)
+.
+1: Key Up/Down)

-Description Two auto repeat modes are available and are set via the same command: Resend Key Mode: 0x00 Key Up/Down Mode: 0x01 Resend Key Mode This mode is similar to the action of a keyboard on a PC.
-In this mode, when a key is held down, the key code is transmitted immediately followed by a $1/2$ second delay.
+Two auto repeat modes are available and are set via the same command:

+Resend Key Mode: 0x00Key Up/Down Mode: 0x01

+Resend Key Mode This mode is similar to the action of a keyboard on a PC.
+In this mode, when a key is held down, the key code is transmitted immediately followed by a 1/2 second delay.
 After this delay, key codes will be sent via the RS-232 interface at a rate of about 5 codes per second.
-This mode has no effect if polling or if using the I 2 C interface.
+This mode has no effect if polling or if using the I2C interface.

 Key Up/Down Mode This mode may be used when the typematic parameters of the "Resend Key Code" mode are unacceptable or if the unit is being operated in polled mode.
 The host system detects the press of a key and simulates an auto repeat inside the host system until the key release is detected.
 In this mode, when a key is held down, the key code is transmitted immediately and no other codes will be sent until the key is released.
 On the release of the key, the key release code transmitted will be a value equal to the key down code plus 20 hex.
-Remembered Examples Yes When the key code associated with key 'P' (0x50) is pressed, the release code is 'p' (0x70).
-In RS-232 polled mode or via the I^2C , the "Key Down / Key Up" codes are used; however, the user should be careful of timing details.
-If the poll rate is slower than the simulated auto-repeat it is possible that polling for a key up code will be delayed long enough for an unwanted key repeat to be generated.